KStefanski-Polek/Portfolio/README.md

 ## About me
 Hi, my name is Kamil Stefański-Polek.
-I have graduated as engineer from UR Kraków, specializing in transport and logistics.
+I have graduated as engineer from UR Kraków, specializing in transport and logistics.<br>
 Thanks to uTest, crowd-testing platform, I have over two years of experience in manual testing.
 I am looking for opportunities for learning more and more.
 Within a year I want to start automation testing.<br>
 For now I am gaining: